RJT1990/RJT1990.github.io/_posts/2021-05-09-mastering-uncertainty.md

 You are polluting signal and promoting an environment of agreeability over truth.

-### Listen to other people and feedback seriously
+### Listen to other people and their feedback seriously

 Don't hear what you want to hear.
 Listen and incorporate the feedback.

-### Ensemble viewpoints to come to the correct answer
+### Ensemble viewpoints to come to the best answer

 Weigh feedback based on expertise and past track record.